Generation solar-like differential rotation: Model

 Because the whole sphere is covered with the Yin-Yang grid, we only need the radial boundary condition.
 We adopt the stress-free and impenetrable boundary condition both at the top and bottom boundaries for the flow.
 The magnetic field is radial and horizontal at the top and the bottom boundaries, respectively.
 The density and entropy perturbations are symmetric about the radial boundaries.

 We perform four cases, Low, Middle, High, and High-HD.
 The basic parameters are summarized in Table \ref{summary}.
+Information on non-dimensional parameters is provided in Subsection \ref{sec:non-dimensional}.
 The High and High-HD cases have the same number of grid points.
 The High-HD case does not include the magnetic field.
 The magnetic field is included in the other cases.
 The calculations continue for 4000 days.
+The convection time scale in the deep convection zone is 20 days and 4000 days corresponds to 200 turnover time.
+The diffusion time scale for the High case is around 500 years.
+Our calculation is much shorter than that.
+Around 2700 days, however, the flow and the differential rotation reach a statistically steady-state (see Supplementary Figure 1 of HK21).
+We cannot rule out the further evolution in the longer study, but as shown in the result section, the large-scale flows (differential rotation and meridional flow) are mainly determined by the convection and magnetic field.
+The contributions from the diffusivities are tiny.
+It seems that we do not have to extend our calculation to the diffusion time scale to discuss the maintenance mechanism of the large-scale flows.
 The period between 3600--4000 days is used in the following analysis unless otherwise noted.
 The typical time spacing $\Delta t=100~\mathrm{s}$ and 3 million time steps are integrated for the High case.